 (…existing texts…)

-A STA that transmits a non-HT or non-HT duplicate PPDU where the TXVECTOR parameter TRIGGER_RESPONDING is true shall have timing accuracy of ±0.4 µs relative to the ending time of the PPDU carrying the MU-RTS Trigger frame not accounting for the impact of propagation delay.
-The STA is not expected to compensate for round trip delay.
+A STA that transmits a non-HT or non-HT duplicate PPDU, where the TXVECTOR parameter TRIGGER_RESPONDING is true, in response to a triggering PPDU (PPDU containging a MU-RTS Trigger frame) from an AP shall ensure that the arrival time of the non-HT or non-HT duplicate PPDU at the AP is within ±0.4 µs of TXTIME+aSIFSTime+RTD from the transmission start time of the triggering PPDU, where TXTIME is that of the triggering PPDU and RTD is the round-trip delay between the AP and the STA.(#13133)

+NOTE 1—TXTIME contains the SignalExtension, thus TXTIME + aSIFSTime is equivalent to 16 µs after the end of transmission of the triggering PPDU at the AP.
+The STA is not expected to measure or compensate for the RTD when transmitting the non-HT or non-HT duplicate PPDU. (#13133)

-NOTE—The timing requirement for transmitting an non-HT or non-HT duplicate PPDU when the TXVECTOR parameter TRIGGER_RESPONDING is true is the same as the timing requirement for transmitting an HE TB PPDU.
+NOTE 2—The timing requirement for transmitting an non-HT or non-HT duplicate PPDU when the TXVECTOR parameter TRIGGER_RESPONDING is true is the same as the timing requirement for transmitting an HE TB PPDU (see (28.3.14.3 Pre-correction accuracy requirements)). (#13133)